vincenzooo/pyXsurf/README.rst

 You should be able to access information by usual python introspection (``?``, ``??``, autocompletion, etc.).

-See developer notes for a detailed status of developement, how to access more recent features and last status of documentation (on developer brach), especially if you think you can help.
+See developer notes :ref:`developersnotes` for a detailed status of developement, how to access more recent features and last status of documentation (on developer brach), especially if you think you can help.
 Expecially installation and release mechanism, are in phase of improvement, as well as documentation.

 .. _contributing